Retirement and Pensions Auto-enrolment

 Every 3 years all those who have Opted Out will need to be re-enrolled in the scheme (but again can choose to Opt Out).

-The Pensions Regulator will contact all Employers 6-12 months before their staging date with full details.
-Employers must register with The Regulator and give them details of their scheme and the number of people that have been automatically enrolled.
+Employers must register with The Pensions Regulator and give them details of their scheme and the number of people that have been automatically enrolled.

 If an Employer already has their own pension scheme they will need to check it is a qualifying scheme and confirm this with the Regulator– a qualifying scheme must not impose barriers, such as probationary periods or age limits for members; or must not require staff to make an active choice to join.